...

 While young children or those with limited ability to articulate their preferences may require a different approach, involving your child in the decision-making process is crucial.
 Their insights and opinions matter, as they are the ones most directly affected.
 Even if you ultimately make the decision, their input can provide a sense of empowerment and involvement during a challenging time.

 Listening to your child during the decision-making process can be a powerful way to provide them with agency and reassurance during a turbulent period.
-Depending on their age and emotional maturity, their level of involvement may vary.
-For younger children, it may involve open conversations and reassurances.
-For older children and teenagers, it can include discussing their preferences and concerns about changing schools.
-Remember that their feelings and emotions are valid, and fostering open communication can help alleviate some of the stress associated with divorce-related changes.
+Depending on their age and emotional maturity, your children’s level of involvement may vary.
+For younger children, this may involve open conversations and reassurances.
+In contrast, older children and teenagers may prefer discussing their preferences and concerns about changing schools.
+Remember that their feelings and emotions are valid; thus, fostering open communication can help alleviate some of the stress associated with divorce-related changes.

 Listening to Your Child